bkesterbyld/701-Glenside/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
       We look forward too seeing you!
-There is space in our driveway for 10-15 cars.
+There is space in our driveway 8-10 cars.
       As you enter our northern driveway entrance please pull forward and park as far right as you can until all those spots are full.
-When those spots are full please park to the left, as far forward to the street as possible.
+When those spots are full please leave the left lane open for drop-off and park on Augustine Lane.

-      **If you don't want to get boxed in or plan on leaving early**, just park around the bend on Augustine Lane (see below)
     actions: []
     media:
       url: /images/Screenshotglensidedrive.png